NickDimmock/lls-researcher-induction/docs/README.md

 ?> NELSON will search our subscribed resources by default, which means any electronic results will be immediately available.
 Use the **Include results without full text** option after searching to include non-subscribed sources.

+!> It's a good idea to log into NELSON when starting a session - this can make access to articles easier, and will store any bookmarked items to your account.

 ## A-Z of Databases

 - [https://libguides.northampton.ac.uk/az.php](https://libguides.northampton.ac.uk/az.php)